-An AGM has to be held once a year.
-There is usually a specified number of days notice which must be given before an AGM.
-This will be detailed in the Constitution.
+For constituted community green space groups they will need to have an Annual General Meeting (AGM) once a year.
+There is usually a specified number of days notice which must be given before an AGM and this will be detailed in the Constitution.

 The Agenda for an AGM is usually slightly different to an ordinary meeting because the officers will present a report about the previous year.
 There is sometimes a guest speaker at an AGM.